codeboratory/bunlog/README.md

 ## Philosophy

-"Bring your own batteries" - We handle the logging, you decide what to do with the data:
+"Bring your own batteries" - We handle the logging, you decide what to do with the data.

 *Your logs deserve better than console.log() - but they don't need a complicated solution either.*